 Jay Gatsby is the title character of The Great Gatsby and the man around whom the novel revolves.
-He’s incredibly wealthy and lives in a large mansion in West Egg, where all the newly rich families establish residences.
-He throws fabulous parties every Saturday but his history is a mystery.
-No one knows where he came from or how he made his money.
+He’s incredibly wealthy, throws lavish parties, and lives in a large mansion in West Egg, where all the newly rich families establish residences.
+No one knows where he came from or how he became a millionaire.
 Nick slowly becomes Gatsby’s confidant after moving into a small house next door.
 As the novel progresses, readers learn more and more about the mysterious Gatsby.

 His real name is James Gatz and he’s from North Dakota.
 He met the love of his life, Daisy, when he was young and made his fortune through criminal enterprises.
 He’s willing to do whatever it takes to win Daisy back, despite the fact that she’s already married to someone else.
 His single-minded focus on this dream eventually leads to destruction and death.

-Nick is the narrator of The Great Gatsby.
+Nick is the narrator of The Great Gatsby and the protagonist.
 He’s a young man who served in World War I, attended Yale University, and moved to New York City to work in bonds.
 He rents a small house next to Jay Gatsby’s in West Egg.
 Nick becomes acquaintances with Gatsby and helps him reunite with Daisy, Gatsby’s life-long love interest, and Nick’s cousin.

 Nick’s reserved, yet open-minded, and often troubled.
 This means that he serves as Gatsby’s confidant, often hearing the other man’s secrets and intentions.
 His history and personal relationships shape how the reader understands all the other characters and events.
 Nick is torn between an interest in the New York lifestyle and the fact that at his core, it doesn’t really suit him.
 It’s morally empty and purposeless, he determines at the end of the novel.
 Nick finally returns to Minnesota where he embarks on a different kind of life.

 Daisy Buchanan is a beautiful, socially popular young woman who has lived a privileged life and is one of the main characters in the novel.
 She’s married to Tom, a wealthy although loveless man.
 The two live in East Egg together.
 Daisy is Gatsby’s love interest.
 She represents a life and passion he’s trying to return to, as well as a future dream he can’t help but fight for.
 She is the perfection Gatsby is striving for, and in his desire for her, he’s unable to see her flaws.
 In Nick’s eyes, she’s careless and willing to hide behind her money when times get tough.
 Her best-known quote includes the phrase “beautiful little fool” in regard to the best thing a girl can be in the world.